-There are two questions to be answered by the Court when self defence is raised.
+There are two questions to be answered by the court when self-defence is raised.
+These are

-- Is there is a reasonable possibility that the accused believed that his or her conduct was necessary in order to defend himself or herself; and,
+- Is there a reasonable possibility that the accused believed that his or her conduct was necessary in order to defend himself or herself?; and

-The first question is determined by a completely subjective point of view considering the personal characteristics of the accused at the time they carried out the conduct.
+The first question is determined by a completely subjective point of view, considering the personal characteristics of the accused at the time he or she carried out the conduct.

-The second question is determined by an entirely objective assessment of the proportionality of the accused’s response to the situation the accused subjectively believed they faced.
+The second question is determined by an entirely objective assessment of the proportionality of the accused’s response to the situation the accused subjectively believed he or she faced.

-The accused need not have reasonable grounds for their belief that it was necessary to act in the way they did in order to defend themselves as the common law required.
-It is sufficient if the accused genuinely holds that belief.
+The accused need not have reasonable grounds for the belief that it was necessary to act in the way he or she did in order to defend themselves.
+It is sufficient if the accused genuinely held that belief.

 The jury is not assessing the response of the reasonable person but the response of the accused.
-In making that assessment it is obvious than some of the personal attributes of the accused will be relevant just as will be some of the surrounding physical circumstances in which the accused acted.
-So matters such as the age of the accused, his or her gender, or the state of his or her health may be regarded by the jury.
+In making that assessment it is obvious that some of the personal attributes of the accused will be relevant just as will some of the surrounding physical circumstances in which the accused acted.
+Matters such as the age of the accused, his or her gender, or the state of his or her health may be regarded by the jury (or judge or magistrate).